ankitrustagi3/python-data-analytics/README.md

 ## Reused code
 The CLIP model was found in the repository: https://huggingface.co/openai/clip-vit-base-patch32.
-In addition, the COCOParser and Section 1 and 2 of the Reimplementation are present in the GitHub repository: https://github.com/RahmadSadli/COCO_Dataset_Loader/blob/main/Custom_Loading_COCO.ipynb.
+In addition, Sections 1-4 of the Reimplementation notebook are present in the GitHub repository: https://github.com/RahmadSadli/COCO_Dataset_Loader/blob/main/Custom_Loading_COCO.ipynb.

 ## Modified code
 There isn't any modified code present in my code files.
 Either the code was reused by one of the repositories above or the code was fully original as I continue to discuss about in the next section.